sebgrebe/makers-independent-study/week10/readme.md

 * sort

 I've compared these with my own methods for reverse, shuffle, and sort.

+I wrote sort methods for the:
+* Selection
+* Insertion
+* Quick
+* Merge

 All tests are done for different array sizes (range: 10 - 1000000).
 Results can be found [here](https://docs.google.com/spreadsheets/d/1M00Ww9iaW-4b57Mz7hGL7ILT1yaOMRixbhGv9CjBdVY/edit#gid=1038009516)